«Friedreich's ataxia is putting Alessia to the test but we hope for new treatments», the parents' appeal - breaking latest news - Breaking Latest News

 According to the GlobalData clinical trials database, there has been since 2010 a slight increase in drug trials in Friedreich’s ataxia.
 In 2022, they accounted for 0.19% of drug trials for central nervous system disorders, up from 0.04% in 2010.
 From the point of view of therapies, however, the first (and only) available so far is precisely omaveloxolone.
 Among the molecules designed to improve mitochondrial functionality there is also the vatiquinone (or PTC-743 or EPI-743), which for now has only obtained the designation of orphan drug for Friedreich’s ataxia by both the FDA and the EMA, as had already happened for omaveloxolone.
 However, under study living prets to treat vision loss in children with Friedreich’s ataxia, e CTI-1601 designed to deliver the protein frataxin directly into patients.

-As for the USthe indication for omaveloxolone treatment for people with Friederich’s ataxia aged 16 and over.
+As for the USthe indication for treatment with omaveloxolone is for people with Friederich’s ataxia aged 16 and over.
 In Europahowever, from Ema they let it be known that the drug has started the evaluation process necessary for any authorization to trade on December 28, 2022 and which will last about a year.
-Until then, the drug cannot be used except as an orphan.
+Until then, the drug can only be used as an orphan.

 The appeal: be quick

-Just to try to speed up the procedures, Alessia’s family decided to turn to the institutions: This drug is currently only available abroad – underlines Katia -.
+Just to try to speed up the procedures, Alessia’s family decided to turn to the institutions: “To date, this drug is only available abroad – underlines Katia -.
 But my daughter’s disease is progressing day by day and we can’t wait any longer.
-What matters most in life is the health of a child; the most precious asset.
+What matters most in life is the health of a child; it is the most precious asset.
 I would like to an appeal, on behalf of us and of all those families who live our nightmare, to the institutions: help us.
 We feel like acting as a spokesperson for the many families in Italy with patients suffering from this serious disease.
 We hope for a decisive and rapid reaction from the institutions which must be able to protect patients with the various tools provided, starting from the essential levels of assistance.
-We ask for your support in recovering the hope and dignity of life of our patients.
+We ask for your support in recovering the hope and dignity of life of our patients».